-As the largest health care provider in Arizona and one of the largest health systems in the western U.S., Banner Health is well prepared to respond to the spread of COVID-19.
-However, as the virus spreads, needs are evolving every day, placing significant new demands on our health care system and our valued workforce.
-Here’s how you can help.
+As the largest health care provider in Arizona and one of the largest health systems in the western U.S., Banner Health continues to be well-prepared to respond to the COVID-19 pandemic.
+However, as cases are once again on the rise, needs are evolving every day, placing significant new demands on our health care system and our valued workforce.
+Here’s how you can help:

 Feeding Our Frontlines